wuseal/JsonToKotlinClass/README.md

 * Generate Kotlin data class from any legal JSON text.
 * Support JSON Serialize Lib Annotation(Gson,Jackson,Fastjson,MoShi and LoganSquare)
 * Support customize your own Annotation
+* Support init property with default value
+* Support make property type to be nullable(?)

 ### How to use
 * Search 'JsonToKotlinClass' in Intellij Idea Plugin Repositroy Or AndroidStudio Plugin Repository And Install it.</br>